Healthy living starts here

 - Nutritional considerations with plant-based nutrition

-Having a consistent exercise routine can be challenging with gym closures, inclement weather, and busy schedules.
+Having a consistent exercise routine can be challenging.
 Learn how to build a successful home exercise space and routine.
-In this podcast Will and Colleen discuss…
+In this podcast Will and Colleen will discuss:

 - Principles of exercise